mavjav-edu/pcc_2e/solutions/chapter_5.md

 ## 5-5: Alien Colors #3

-Turn your `if-else` chain from Exercise 5-4 into an `if-elif-else` cahin.
+Turn your `if-else` chain from Exercise 5-4 into an `if-elif-else` chain.

 - If the alien is green, print a message that the player earned 5 points.
 - If the alien is yellow, print a message that the player earned 10 points.